 When you close your eyes and imagine the perfect vacation, you might be tempted toward sandy beaches and palm trees.
 While that’s all good and fine, don’t discount the invigoration and coziness of a winter getaway.
-Visiting Laramie, Wyoming during the winter months is actually a far better idea than you might take it for at first glance.
+Visiting Laramie, Wyoming during the winter months is actually a far better idea in winter than you might think.

 Indeed, variety, quality, and convenience is the name of the game for Laramie winter activities.
 In this post, you’ll hear from Laramie locals about their favorite ways to enjoy the awesome outdoors during the winter months.